kdkrle/airport_management/README.md

 a 5% discount, and those who have traveled more than 20,000 km get a 10% discount.
 However, this discount does not last permanently.
-The discount can be used if it has not already been used, and whether this has happened is shown by the value from the 'iskoriscen popust' (discount used) column in the 'putnici' (passengers) table.
+The discount can be used if it has not already been used, and whether this has happened we can see by the value from the 'iskoriscen popust' (discount used) column in the 'putnici' (passengers) table.
 The used discount is displayed on the screen _as if it doesn't exist_ (discount value is 0).

 A discount is also available on the return ticket.
 It amounts to 15% on double the basic price of the ticket.